TYPO3-Documentation/TYPO3CMS-Tutorial-Templating/Documentation/Tasks/WorkingTypoScript/MarksSubparts/Subnav/Index.rst

 		HEADERTITLE = TEXT
 		HEADERTITLE.value = TYPO3

-		# Create a copy of HEADERTITLE in ANOTHEROBJECT
-		ANOTHEROBJECT < .HEADERTITLE
+		// Create a copy of HEADERTITLE in ANOTHEROBJECT ANOTHEROBJECT < .HEADERTITLE
 	}

 This produces the same result as the example above, but it is even more readable.
-This also is the reason why we will use this "short notation" when we now copy level 1 of our menu to level 2.
+We will use this "short notation" for our menu level copy.

-So now let us come back to our template record.
-Here again is our current TypoScript, reduced to the part, which is important now.
-(You will again find the complete TypoScript for this subpart at the end of this section.)
-The copying takes place in the last line:
+Back to our template record.
+Here is our TypoScript code so far, with the copy of the first level to the second level:

 .. code-block:: typoscript

 	SUBNAV = HMENU
 	SUBNAV {

-		# Definition for pages on level 1
+		// Definition for pages on level 1
 		1 = TMENU
 		1 {
 			NO = 1